-We are White Snake Projects, an opera company founded and led by an immigrant woman of color.
+We are White Snake Projects, an activist opera company founded and led by an immigrant woman of color.
 After three years of exploring our identity, we have a vision and a game plan.
 We’ve put this vision into action by integrating social activism with original opera, partnering with other activists to cross-promote important social issues and opera, and redefining how opera is made by involving young people from our community.

 We’re committed to original opera exploring current issues relevant to our times, building on our inaugural production of Ouroborous Trilogy – Naga, the Pulitzer Prize-winning Madame White Snake, and Gilgamesh (multiculturalism); REV. 23 (religious pluralism); and PermaDeath (inclusion, disability, and representation).
 Looking forward, 2019’s I Am A Dreamer Who No Longer Dreams is an immigration opera on the plight of Dreamers; 2020’s Cosmic Cowboy, confronts colonization, especially of America and Mars; and, 2021’s MONKEY: A Kung Fu Puppet Parable, explores faith and transformation in a multicultural setting.

 Our shows are getting second lives.
 Madame White Snake has toured to Beijing, Taiwan and Hong Kong; REV. 23 is premiering at the Prototype Festival in New York in a new production, and I Am A Dreamer Who No Longer Dreams has secured a second run in Pittsburgh.